 Wu Song: So?
 I’m just a passenger.
 Why should it pick a fight with me?
-Nuts? (leaves the restaurant after emptied his 18th bowl of rice wine).
+Nuts? (leaves the tavern after emptying his 18th bowl of rice wine).

-Tiger (leaps out of the bush): Hi, dare you to hack into my network!
+Tiger (leaps out of the bush): Hi, dare you hack into my network!